Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

 {$\beta$-CC \textsc{Robustness Radius} is in $\fpt$ when parameterized by the number of voters.}

-\begin{theorem} \thmbccfpt \end{theorem} \begin{proof} Let $E = (C,V)$ be our input election and let $k$ be the committee size.
-We let $m = |C|$ be the number of candidates.
+\begin{theorem} \thmbccfpt \end{theorem} \begin{proof} Let $E = (C,V)$ be the input election and let $k$ be the committee size.
+Let $m = |C|$ be the number of candidates.
 Using Proposition~\ref{pro:cc-unique-winner}, we check whether there is a unique $\beta$-CC winning committee in $E$.
-Depending on the result, we proceed in one of the following two ways.
+Depending on the result, we proceed by distinguishing whether there is a unique winning committee or nor.

-\emph{\bfseries There is a unique winning committee $\boldsymbol{W}$.} We first describe a function that encapsulates the effect of shifting forward a particular candidate within a given set of votes.
+{\bfseries There is a unique winning committee $\boldsymbol{W}$.} We first describe a function that encapsulates the effect of shifting forward a particular candidate within a given set of votes.
 For each voter $v$, each candidate $c$, and each nonnegative integer~$b$, we define $\shift(v,c,b)$ to be the vote obtained from that of $v$ by shifting $c$ by $b$ positions forward, and we define:

-In other words, $g(v,c,b)$ is the difference between the Borda scores of $c$ and the highest-ranked member of $W$ in vote $v$ with $c$ shifting $b$ positions forward.
+In other words, $g(v,c,b)$ is the difference between the Borda scores of $c$ and the highest-ranked member of $W$ in vote $v$ with $c$ shifted $b$ positions forward.

 Let $V'$ be some subset of voters, and let us rename the voters so that $V' = \{v_1, \ldots, v_{n'}\}$.
 For each candidate $c$ and each nonnegative integer $b$, we define: